jackhwl/Vue/Vue3Fundamentals/Readme.md

 * Validating Props
 * Passing Data to Parent Components with Events
 * Injecting Content into a Child Component with Slots
+* Using Teleport to Render Content Elsewhere in the Application